shagunsharma18/shagunsharma18/README.md

 - 👋 Hi, I’m @shagunsharma18
 - 👀 Detail-oriented, organized and meticulous employee.
 - 🌱 I’m currently learning java,java script, react and AI.
-- 📫 How to reach me shagunsharma1118@gmail.com (my mail id)
+- 📫 How to reach me shagunsharma1118@gmail.com

 <!---
 shagunsharma18/shagunsharma18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.